Marked Crosswalks May Not Be Safe for Pedestrians

 For example, a pedestrian struck by a reckless driver has the right to place a claim against the motorist for failing to drive safely.
 However, if the crosswalk contributed to the accident because of a lack of proper and efficient construction, the pedestrian also has a right to hold others liable.
 Let’s examine how a crosswalk can be considered dangerous and what measures should be taken to recover full compensation for your accident injuries.Contacting a Qualified Crosswalk Accident Attorney

 In California, an injured party has the right to be reimbursed for the financial damages they suffered in an accident due to another’s negligence.
-To maximize your success at obtaining the deserved compensation, it is crucial to contact a pedestrian accident lawyer who has experience with dangerous crosswalks.
+To maximize your success at obtaining the deserved compensation, it is crucial to contact an injury lawyer who has experience with dangerous crosswalks.
 I’m Ed Smith, and at my Sacramento law firm, my legal team and our investigators are there for you.Liability

 Generally, we think of accidents being caused by a single act of carelessness such as drunk or distracted driving.
 However, this is not always true.
 Many times, multiple factors play a vital part in an accident.
 This is especially true in a pedestrian crosswalk accident.
 An irresponsible driver may not slow down as they approach an intersection and strike a pedestrian already in a crosswalk.
 This alone would establish liability against the motorist.
 But, what if the crosswalk lights malfunctioned and did not give the driver any warning?
 Here, the malfunctioning safety features are also involved as a reason for the pedestrian’s injuries.Multiple Reasons for the Pedestrian Crosswalk Accident